recruit-tech/location-state/README.md

 ## Features

-- 履歴位置に連動する状態管理を行うことができます。
+- You can manage the state linked to the history location.
-- デフォルトでは、保存先に Session Storage/URL を指定できます。
+- By default, Session Storage/URL can be specified as the destination.

 ## Packages